cloudflare/cloudflare-docs/products/workers/src/content/learning/profiling-workers.md

 In the example image above, `sleepBetween` has the longest runtime.

 You can also arrive at this conclusion through the **Heavy** view, which allows you to sort by "Self Time" or "Total Time".
-When you sort by "Self Time" and ignore any items in parenthesis, you can identify the function with the slowest runtime.
+When you sort by "Self Time" and ignore any items in parenthesis, you can identify the functions with the longest execution time.